It Takes You!We need everyone in the community to engage to create a stronger, more vibrant future for our city.

 There are so many things that you can do to control and reduce your personal carbon emissions.
 Try the Menlo Green Challenge to find out your carbon footprint, learn more about easy steps you can take to reduce it and challenge your friends, neighbors and family to join you to see who can go the lowest!
 These resources can also help you and your household go light on carbon:

-- Electric & Hybrid Car Buyers Guides
+- Electric & Hybrid Car Buyers Guides, and Rebates & Incentives

 - Electric Bikes & Scooters

 - Driving Alternatives: carpools, transit tools and other services to help reduce driving.

 - Green Home Upgrades and Fossil Free Homes

 - Solar Rooftops – how to install them without any cash